taidao1901/StandardScraper/README.md

 ```
 ![alt text](https://github.com/taidao1901/StandardScraper/blob/73314980b180a69c6606260025b80a557292b110/imgs/Screenshot%20(272).png)
 ```
 Step 5 : return to website, press F12 to see html code.
 Choose the tag has link product.
+Press Ctrl+Shift+c to see exactly html souce code of anywhere your mouse point.
+It will help you a lot.
 ```
 ![alt text](https://github.com/taidao1901/StandardScraper/blob/a3dfca6a9a5e498edf39caf5f9afb3769a98b4c6/imgs/Screenshot%20(274).png)
 ```